andr1976/HydDown/Manual.md

 - [Scipy](https://www.scipy.org/)
 - [tqdm](https://tqdm.github.io/)

-It has been reported that the CoolProp `pip` package does not run out of the box with python 3.9.
-Hence, python 3.8 is recommended.

 The script is running on Windows 10 x64, with stock python installation from python.org and packages installed using pip.
-It should also run on Linux (it does on an Ubuntu image on GitHub) or in any conda environment as well, but I haven't checked.
+It should also run on Linux (it does on an Ubuntu image on GitHub) or in any conda environment as well, but this hasn't been checked.

 ## Testing
 Although testing is mainly intended for automated testing (CI) during development using github actions, testing of the installed package can be done for source install by:

     python -m pytest

 run from the root folder.
-In writing 33 test should pass.
+In writing 33+ test should pass.

 For the package installed with pip navigate to the install directory `../site-packages/hyddown` and run: